TritonVM/triton-vm/specification/src/memory-consistency.md

  - `cjd ⋅ (1 - cjd ⋅ invm)`
  - `invm ⋅ (1 - cjd ⋅ invm)`.

 The terminal value of this column must be equal to the terminal values of the matching running products of the memory-like tables.
-The cross-table terminal boundary constraint is therefore: `rpm - rpcjd_ram ⋅ rpcjd_js ⋅ rpcjd_os`.
+The cross-table terminal constraint is therefore: `rpm - rpcjd_ram ⋅ rpcjd_js ⋅ rpcjd_os`.

 #### Total Number of Clock Jump Differences with Multiplicities